AmauryCarrade/grav-plugin-zmarkdown-engine/README.md

 ### ZMarkdown installation

-You can install ZMarkdown in any way, but a simple one is [to use NPM](https://www.npmjs.com/package/zmarkdown):
+You can install zmarkdown in any way, but a simple one is [to use NPM](https://www.npmjs.com/package/zmarkdown):

 ```bash
 mkdir zmarkdown